-Remember, there are a lots of coach for sale out there longer than 12.5 metres. .
+Remember, there are lots of coach for sale out there longer than 12.5 metres..
 We can’t use them..

-Even the ‘banana buse’ that really is a bus with a trailer in a permanent composition, it can’t be used either..
+Even the ‘banana bus’ that really is a bus with a trailer in a permanent composition, it can’t be used either..

-No, you don’t.. unless you live in an area where it does rain often..
+No, you don’t.. unless you live in an area where it does often rain..

 But not having any protection from the weather, does slow you down (particularly in summer if you live in QLD), and you need to change the way you would normally work to accommodate those weather changes and sometime, it can stop your project all together..